morrrrrrrr/serial.hpp/README.md

 ## Contribution

 Contributions are welcome!
 If you encounter issues or have suggestions for improvements, please open an [issue](https://github.com/morrrrrrrr/serial.hpp/issues) or submit a [pull request](https://github.com/morrrrrrrr/serial.hpp/pulls).

----

-Feel free to customize this README to suit the specifics of your project and provide additional information as needed.